Quickeman/CppJACK/README.md

-# CppJACK
+# CppJack
-A C++ wrapper around the C-based JACK API.
+A C++ wrapper around the C-based Jack API.